Configuration File

 push:

-pipeline_1: # Key does not exist, added during merge
+pipeline_1: # Key doesn't exist, added during merge

 stages: